Germany's 'Nazi bride' gets life sentence for 10 racist killings

 Breaking News Emails

-Germany's so-called "Nazi bride" was found guilty on 10 counts of murder Wednesday for her role in a neo-Nazi gang that carried out killings and bombings over the course of seven years.
+Germany's "Nazi bride" was found guilty on 10 counts of murder on Wednesday for her role in a neo-Nazi gang that carried out killings and bombings over seven years.

 Beate Zschaepe, 43, was sentenced to life in prison by a court in Munich, Reuters reported.

-It marked the end of one of Germany's most high-profile and longest-running neo-Nazi trials.
+It marked the end of one of Germany's highest-profile and longest-running neo-Nazi trials.

 Zschaepe is the sole surviving member of a white supremacist terrorist cell that called itself the National Socialist Underground (NSU).

-Between 2000 and 2007, the three-member group was behind at least 10 murders — killing eight men of Turkish origin, a Greek migrant, and a German female police officer — as well as carrying two bombings in immigrant areas of Cologne and 15 bank robberies, according to prosecutors.
+From 2000 to 2007, the three-member group was behind at least 10 murders — killing eight men of Turkish origin, a Greek migrant and a German female police officer — as well as carrying out two bombings in immigrant areas of Cologne and 15 bank robberies, according to prosecutors.

 The two other known members of the cell, Uwe Mundlos and Uwe Boehnhardt, were found dead in an apparent murder-suicide after a bungled bank robbery in 2011.
 It was only then that investigators linked the killings and realized they were carried out by the same group.